LinkedInLearning/level-up-rust-3041143/README.md

-# Rust Code Challenges: Challenge 5
+# Level Up Rust: Challenge 5

 Your challenge is to implement a trait, `MorseCode` for `String`.
 The `MorseCode` trait contains a method `to_morse_code()` that returns a `Message`.

 The `Message` type is defined within the sample code.
 It is a type alias for `Vec<Letter>`, where `Letter` represents a single character from the Morse code alphabet (A-Z, 0-9).

 As a refresher on Morse code, individual characters are made up of short bursts of "pulses", which can either be short (`.`) or long (`_`).

 Here are a few characters from the alphabet and their Morse code